-For the 12 million undergraduate students enrolled across America, this fall semester was full of anxiety and stress.
-If you’re about to welcome your college-aged kid back to the nest this holiday season, keep in mind that they’re most likely still adjusting to changes and anxiety.
+For the 12 million undergraduate students enrolled across America, this fall semester has been very strange.
+If you’re about to welcome your college-aged kid back to the nest this Thanksgiving, keep in mind that they’ve endured a trying semester of logistical chaos, upended expectations, and fear.
 Given less than ideal mental health resources on the majority of college campuses, it’s likely your child will need extra care and attention while home.
 Here’s how you can provide it:

 As always, start with empathy and understanding.

-College students are uniquely positioned to experience stress, anxiety, and depression.
+Even under normal circumstances, college students are uniquely positioned to experience stress, anxiety, and depression.
 Students juggle assignments and exams, social obligations, financial concerns, and the pressure to graduate well-equipped for a bright and successful future in a rapidly evolving job market.
 Typically, students have a variety of outlets to cope with these stresses.
-School-sponsored events spark friendships; study groups ease the academic burden; clubs offer belonging; the gym or athletic teams promote exercise; classes provide purpose – but not every student finds relief in these outlets, especially if they are battling anxiety in social settings.
+School-sponsored events spark friendships; study groups ease the academic burden; clubs offer belonging; the gym or athletic teams promote exercise; classes provide purpose.
+But this year isn’t typical.

 While your kid is home, you can help them clear the clutter by scheduling a series of sessions with a therapist called a “therapeutic consultation.”
 In a therapeutic consultation, a therapist asks probing questions that lead the patient to open that closet door and let everything fall out.
 This is benefit number one: the client gets the opportunity to air out everything that’s been on their mind with a professional.
 At Georgetown Psychology, these sessions can be conducted online.
 Online sessions keep both client and therapist safe while allowing the client a comfortable and convenient way to access care.
 Since the therapy is conducted virtually, your child can talk while on a walk, while curled up by the fireplace, or in their bedroom — any place where they can grab a little privacy.
 The comfort of a familiar environment can be calming.